knutopia/Modlogr/README.md

 * Processing takes about two minutes per hour of raw recordings with 4 tracks.
 * After processing is done, the LED goes inactive, flickering occasionally.
 Now your most recent recording has been processed and is available for download.
 * Turn off the Raspberry Pi or connect your computer to transfer the recording.

+#### Powering Down the Pi During Recording or Processing
+If you turn off the Raspberry Pi while it is recording, the recording simply stops.
+Next time you turn on the Pi, any raw recordings, including this latest recording, will be processed.

-* If you turn off the Raspberry Pi *without* giving it time to process the most recent recording, it will process it the next time you power up the Pi.
+If you turn off the Pi *without* giving it time to process recent recordings, or while it is processing recordings, the processing of raw recordings will restart  the next time you power up the Pi.

 ### Transferring Files
 1. Power on the Raspberry Pi